John Marius Wilson

 John Marius Wilson (c.
 1805–1885) was a British writer and an editor, most notable for his gazetteers.
-The Imperial Gazetteer of England and Wales (published 1870–72), was a substantial topographical dictionary in six volumes.
-It was a companion to his Imperial Gazetteer of Scotland, published 1854–57.
+The Imperial Gazetteer of England and Wales (published 1870–1872), was a substantial topographical dictionary in six volumes.
+It was a companion to his Imperial Gazetteer of Scotland, published 1854–1857.

-He was born in Lochmaben, Dumfriesshire in about 1805, and was ordained as a Congregationalist minister, working for a time in County Galway in Ireland.
-From the late 1840s onwards he devoted himself to writing and editing, living in Edinburgh, where he died in 1885, aged 80.
+He was born in Lochmaben, Dumfriesshire, in about 1805, and was ordained as a Congregationalist minister, working for a time in County Galway, Ireland.
+From the late 1840s onwards, he devoted himself to writing and editing, living in Edinburgh, where he died in 1885, aged 80.